IMO structure and business

 We have zero tolerance to slavery and human trafficking.
 To ensure all contractors and those in our supply chain comply with our values we have in place supply chain overview processes managed by the relevant cross-functional representatives from the following departments:

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant staff via our online Learning Portal.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we will provide training to relevant staff during their induction training.
 All Directors have been briefed on the subject.

 Our effectiveness in combating slavery and human trafficking